retroelec/T-HMI-C64/README.md

   - Bit 0 is set when a shift key is pressed
   - Bit 7 is set when an "external command" is sent

-### Memory synchronization

-Some variables are accessed by both cores.
-These variables must be synchronized.

-From the ESP32-S3 documentation to the issue "potential cache data coherence":
-There are three common methods to address such cache data coherence issue:

-- Hardware based cache Coherent Interconnect, ESP32-S3 does not have such ability.
-- Use the DMA buffer from non-cacheable memory.
-Memory that CPU access it without going through cache is called non-cacheable memory.
-- Explicitly call a memory synchronization API to writeback the content in the cache back to the memory, or invalidate the content in the cache.

-As there is no hardware based solution to this problem, I choosed to rely on the standard C++ synchronization mechanisms, i.e. using atomic variables.

-To ensure that changes to a std::atomic variable are visible between different processor cores and cache inconsistencies are avoided, memory_order_release for writing and memory_order_acquire for reading can be used as a synchronization mechanism.

-### Emulation details

-Emulation of CPU and VIC (on core 0) are tightly coupled: After 63 CPU cycles the next raster line is handeled.
-This procedure is necessary to run games which use raster line interrupts.
-However, by default only each second row is copied to a 16-bit color array per frame (changing between even and odd rows each frame), otherwise the CPU performance would be slowed down noticeable.
-Sprite data is also drawn during this process.

-On core 1 the data of the 16-bit color array is copied to the LCD screen.
-A frame rate of about 29 fps is achived.

 ### Emulation status

 First of all: This is a hobby project :)